homeymusic/SternBrocotR/README.md

 ## Acknowledgments

-Special thanks to Stolzenburg [5] for conversations on his use of the Stern-Brocot tree to the psychophysics of music and to the R and C++ communities for creating tools like **Rcpp**, which make packages like this possible.
+Special thanks to Prof. Dr. Frieder Stolzenburg for conversations about his application of the Stern-Brocot tree to the psychophysics of music [5] and to the R and C++ communities for creating tools like **Rcpp**, which make packages like this possible.

 ---